 Your ENT specialist will also ask you to stop smoking two weeks before your septoplasty.
 Your plastic surgeon explains the whole procedure before surgery and answers any questions you may have.
 You should understand all the risks and benefits before your surgery date.

 In some cases, people have a septoplasty under local anesthesia, which numbs the area to prevent pain.
 However, most people have surgery under general anesthesia, which means they’re asleep during the procedure.
 Don’t eat or drink anything after midnight the night before the procedure if you’re going to be under general anesthesia.

 Bring a family member or friend who can drive you home after the septoplasty.
 General anesthesia may make you drowsy after the procedure.
 You shouldn’t drive until the effects have fully worn off.
 Your doctor might take pictures of your nose before the septoplasty surgery.
 Comparing photos from before and after the procedure can help you see how your nose has changed.

 Septoplasty And Rhinoplasty

-If you are very concerned about the way your nose looks, then this would be a good time to consider getting both rhinoplasty and septoplasty.
+If you are very concerned about the way your nose looks, then both rhinoplasty and septoplasty New Jersey treatment can help you.
 Adding on a rhinoplasty procedure can help reshape your nose, which at times can actually further help your ability to breathe easily.
 Some NJ patients have also noted that their snoring can be curbed by this combination, but results always vary.

 ABOUT DR. MONICA TADROS